 Last but not least, you can also create a custom WordPress theme without writing any code.

 We hope this article helped you learn how to easily disable theme and plugin editors from WordPress admin panel.
-You may also want to see our ultimate guide to improving WordPress performance and speed.
+You may also want to see our ultimate guide to improving WordPress performance and speed or our expert picks of the best web design software.